Jagannath Shankarshet

-Jagannath Shankarsheth Murkute (10 February 1803 – 31 July 1865) popularly known as Nana Shankarsheth was an Indian Philanthropist and educationalist.
-He was born in the wealthy Murkute family in Murbad,Thane.
+Jagannath Shankarshet (Sunkersett) (10 February 1803 – 31 July 1865), better known as Nana Shankarshet (शंकरशेट), was an Indian philanthropist and educationalist.
+He was born in the wealthy Murkute family in Bombay.
 So high was his credit that Arabs, Afghans and other foreign merchants chose to place their treasures in his custody rather than with banks.
-He was one of two Indian members on the first board of management the Great Indian Peninsula Railway along with Sir Jamsetjee Jejeebhoy.
+He was one of two Indian members on the first board of management the Great Indian Peninsula Railway along with Jamsetjee Jejeebhoy.

 Personal life

-Jagannath Shankar Murkute was born on 10 February 1803 at Murbad to a Marathi Daivadnya Sonar family of goldsmiths.
-His father Shankar Murkute was a dealer in jewellery and diamonds, and he became so wealthy and successful in this business, that he became known colloquially known as Shankar Sheth (a nickname/surname indicating wealth and status).
+Jagannath Shankarshet was born on 10 February 1803 at Bombay to a Marathi Daivadnya family, renowned for their expertise in goldsmithing and jewelry trade.
+His father ShankarShet was a dealer in jewellery and diamonds, and he became so wealthy and successful in this business, that he became known colloquially known as Shankar Sheth (a nickname/surname indicating wealth and status).

 In 1861 he was a member of Bombay Presidency assembly.
 In 1862 he became the adviser of governor of Bombay Presidency.
 Nana Donated Huge Acres of land for Formation of Mumbai city and for development of Port areas in Mumbai.

 Social and educational work

-Shankar Sheth became an active leader in many arenas of life in Mumbai.
+Nana became an active leader in many arenas of life in Mumbai.
 Foreseeing the need for improvements in education.
 He opened the first ever school for girls in Mumbai in 1849.
 He became one of the founders of the School Society and the Native School of Bombay, the first of its kind in Western India.
 The school went through a series of name changes: in 1824, it became the Bombay Native Institution, in 1840, the Board of Education, and in 1856 the name which continues to this day, the Elphinstone Educational Institution.
-It is the same institution where, the well known, Balshashtri Jambhekar, Dadabhai Nauroji, Mahadev Govind Ranade, Ramakrishna Gopal Bhandarkar were the students during Nana's period.
-Later, even Gopal Krishna Gokhale, Lokmanya Tilak had attended the Elphinstone College for studies.
+It is the same institution where, the well known, Balshashtri Jambhekar, Dadabhai Nauroji, Mahadev Govind Ranade, R. G. Bhandarkar were the students during Nana's period.
+Later, even Gopal Krishna Gokhale, Bal Gangadhar Tilak had attended the Elphinstone College for studies.
 When the Students' Literary and Scientific Society first opened their girls' schools, Jagannath Shankar Sheth contributed much of the necessary funds, despite strong opposition of some members of the Hindu community.
 Other educational projects he began include the English School, the Sanskrit Seminary, and the Sanskrit Library, all of which are located in Girgaon, South Mumbai.

 He donated his hundreds of acres land for development of Mumbai.
 He established many educational institutions in it.
 He was one of the founders of Bombay Native Education Society, it was the first education institute in western India.
 By Shankarsheth's efforts the Haind Shala and School book society got founded in 1822.
 Later this institute got transformed into Bombay native education society.
 Due to his works he is known as sculpturer of Mumbai.